camillelamy/explainers/coop_reporting.md

 >  Keeping the browsing context in the set of accesses to notify when
 >  navigating to a same-origin page with the same COOP allows to report issues
 >  when the first page of a site triggers the browsing context group switch,
 >  but the blocked access happens only on the second page of the site.

 From there, we modify **WindowProxy**'s property access.
-When trying to access a property on **WindowProxy**, we will check if the enviroment's *top-level browsing context* is inside the **WindowProxy**'s *top level browsing context*'s set of *browsingContextsToNotifyOfAccess*.
-If it is, and the environment is same origin with its *top-level browsing context*, then we inform the environment *top-level document* that one acess to the **WindowProxy** was blocked.
+When trying to access a property on **WindowProxy**, we will check if the environment's *top-level browsing context* is inside the **WindowProxy**'s *top level browsing context*'s set of *browsingContextsToNotifyOfAccess*.
+If it is, and the environment is same origin with its *top-level browsing context*, then we inform the environment *top-level document* that one access to the **WindowProxy** was blocked.

 > The same-origin check on the environment is there to not report accesses to other windows coming from cross-origin iframes.